immutables/immutables.github.io/encoding.md

       tags = {"IMPL", "PRIVATE", "FINAL", "FIELD"},
       naming = "*",
  // ... many lines skipped here
- // ...
 public @interface TableEncodingEnabled {}
 ```

 Use `TableEncodingEnabled` annotation to activate encoding.
 It can be placed on the value type itself or on the package affecting all value types in the package.
 Placed parent package it will affect all nested packages in a current compilation module.
-The activation annotation can be used also as meta-annotation: imaging having special "stereotype" annotation which is itself annotated with `*Enabled` annotations as well as any relevant `Value.Style` annotation.
+The activation annotation can be used also as meta-annotation: imagine having special "stereotype" annotation which is itself annotated with `*Enabled` annotations as well as any relevant `Value.Style` annotation.
 All in all, placing encoding activation annotation follows the same rules as [applying styles](style.html#apply-style)

 As placing encoding annotation on the type directly is pretty lame (in the sense of cluttering value objects with configuration), we'll place it on the `uses` package affecting all value types in the package.